 Trash found in our waterways can also carry pathogens and toxins.
 This means human health is at risk when people swim near trash or eat seafood that has been exposed to these pathogens and toxins.
 Because waterborne trash can be dangerous to human health, beaches and shorelines are sometimes forced to close by order of the New York City Department of Health.
 This affects both the quality of life and the economy for nearby communities.

-How to Keep Trash Out of NYC Waterways
+Help Keep Trash Out of NYC Waterways

 Citizens like you can also help to keep our waters trash free.
 We encourage New Yorkers to: